SCRATCHING, A NORMAL BEHAVIOUR

 - Communicate and convey different kinds of information to other animals

 - Defend themselves and keep a potential threat at bay

 TIPS TO GET YOUR CAT TO USE THEIR SCRATCHING POST

 You probably don’t want your cat to sharpen their claws on your beautiful couch.
 To keep this from happening, you should have surfaces in your house that your cat can use to express this normal behaviour.

 Below are some simple rules you can follow to encourage your cat to use their scratching post.
 It would be a shame if you made your kitty a great scratching post and they weren’t interested in it.
 To keep that from happening, your scratching post needs to be the right texture, size, and shape.
 Where you put it and how you encourage your kitty to use it are also key.
-For more information on this subject, see our “Living with a clawed cat” section.
+For more information on this subject, read our section on “Living with a clawed cat”.

 Ready for a DIY project?
 Below are some examples of scratching posts you can make yourself and customize to suit your cat’s preferences.

 Not only does this option protect your couch and let your cat sharpen their claws, you can also use it as a tray to hold your book or drink!